NHMDenmark/DaSSCo-asset-service/documentation/meetings/2024-06-27-wp2-refinement.md

   - This will also give external publishers access to the asset files
   - As for now there's no RBAC on this endpoint, it has been moved to part 3
 - Our serving endpoint should be able to serve the thumbnail, if it exists.
-  - The thumbnails are created by a post processing pipeline, created by the main DaSSCo Dev Team.
+  - The thumbnails are created by a post-processing pipeline, created by the main DaSSCo Dev Team.
   - If it doesn't exist we will return the original on the "thumbnail request"

-As we agreed on the meeting, Christoffer will create the tasks as Stories on the GitHub Project and notify Bhupjit afterwards.
+As we agreed on the meeting, Christoffer will create the tasks as Stories on the GitHub Project and notify Bhupjit afterward.

 ## WP2B: Specify transfer to ARS (part 2 of 3)
 This will be discussed further at a later date, but essentially WP2B will contain the Sync from Specify to ARS.
 So when an "Attachment" is added in the Specify UI, it will also be added in the ARS.